appnexus/pyrobuf/README.md

     $ python setup.py build

-It will generate the platform specific pyrobuf_list them compile and install the pyrobuf_list and pyrobuf_util modules.
+It will generate the platform specific pyrobuf_list them compile the pyrobuf_list and pyrobuf_util modules.

 You can then run the test suite (a work in progress) using py.test: